shaolinbit/GraphicalStateSpaceModel/README.md

 # GraphicalStateSpaceModel

-This library containes the open source codes for the paper "Graphical State Space Model".
+This library contains the open source codes for the paper "Graphical State Space Model".
 You can get the paper from https://arxiv.org/abs/2107.01602.